-1. The Company seeks to engage all its Stakeholders in its corporate enterprise in accordance with a policy on relations based on the principles of transparency and active listening, which allows for continuing to respond to their legitimate interests and

-- 2. The Company's corporate website, its presence on social media and its digital communication strategy generally are channels of communication serving the Company's Stakeholder engagement policy.
+- The Company seeks to engage all its Stakeholders in its corporate enterprise in accordance with a policy on relations based on the principles of transparency and active listening, which allows for continuing to respond to their legitimate interests and to effectively disclose information regarding its activities.
+The Company's Board of Directors is responsible for approving this policy and coordinating and supervising the application thereof. - 2.
+The Company's corporate website, its presence on social media and its digital communication strategy generally are channels of communication serving the Company's Stakeholder engagement policy.
 The ultimate goal thereof is to encourage their engagement and identification with the Company, as well as to strengthen the Iberdrola brand and favour the development of the activities of the Company and the digital transformation thereof. - 3.
 The Board of Directors shall promote the use of the corporate website to facilitate the exercise of the shareholders' rights to receive information and to participate in corporate life, particularly in connection with the General Shareholders' Meeting and the corporate governance of the Company, upon the terms provided by law and the Governance and Sustainability System. - 4.
 The Company shall promote the accessibility of its corporate website.